Have 'Leftovers' for Valentine's Day!

 Restyling old products to create a new look - taking something and making it look totally different by combining it with something else, using a different color to set it off, etc. - is something I really enjoy.
 And it's an effective way to lengthen the 'shelf life' of merchandise instead of just putting it on clearance.
 Keep those profit margins UP, that's the goal.

-Along those lines, I had some grand plans for Christmas 'leftovers' (...not of the edible kind, mind you!) that I was going to incorporate into a Valentine display.
+Along those lines, back when I was styling displays for the Columbia Winery gift shop in Woodinville Washington, I had some grand plans for Christmas 'leftovers' (...not of the edible kind, mind you!) that I was going to incorporate into a Valentine display.
 Well, you know how it goes - in display as in life, the best-laid plans go astray: Several of the items I wanted to use sold on clearance, others were packed up for use next year.
 So I took what was left and combined it with a few items that are Valentine-specific, and built up this small display.

 I DID get to use the red table and red pottery that I mentioned before, plus leftover white & red linens and some of the silk flowers that we keep in the retail stash just to add a flourish to displays.
 To that, I added the Reidel glasses in boxes with red hearts, heart-shaped red fondue pots, and some chocolate fudge sauce & bing cherry sauce.
 I also nabbed the last six regular fondue pots from the 'kitchen' area in the shop, and tucked them into the display.
 Crystal votive candles and bud vases and bottle stoppers (with hearts, natch) and Cabernet Sauvignon wine finish it off.
 Something in every price point, really, and if you wanted to have a blow-out V Day evening, everything you need is right there in one display.
 (Ummmm...except someone to share it with!
 And even if you are currently single, don't despair - there's always Hugh Jackman on DVD!)